 Lack of Interpretability

-The inner workings and decision-making processes of foundation models are often not well understood — even to the people actually making them — which makes it hard to determine how and why they arrive at certain conclusions.
+The inner workings and decision-making processes of foundation models are often not well understood — even by the people actually making them — which makes it hard to determine how and why they arrive at certain conclusions.

 “These are little black boxes,” Rajul Rana, chief technology officer at IT services company Orion Innovation, told Built In.
 “We know roughly how they work but [we] don’t know exactly why they generate certain outputs.”